-Shari'a (Islamic) law forbids the charging of interest on any financial transaction.
-A number of banks have developed in the Islamic world to serve customers who wish to observe this principle.
-These institutions offer a range of products which, whilst broadly corresponding with conventional banking transactions, are structured in a way which avoids the application of interest.
+Shari'a (Islamic) law forbids the charging of interest on any financial transaction as one of the key Islamic financial rules (Shariah Principles).
+A number of banks have developed in the Islamic world to serve customers who wish to observe such Shariah Principles.
+These institutions offer a range of products which, whilst broadly corresponding with conventional banking transactions, are structured in a way which avoids the application of interest and adhere to Shariah Principles.
 The UAE is home to numerous institutions offering Islamic banking and financial products.
-Such institutions include: Dubai Islamic Bank PJSC, Abu Dhabi Islamic Bank PJSC, Emirates Islamic Bank PJSC, Noor Bank, Al Hilal Bank P.J.S.C., Ajman Bank, Sharjah Islamic Bank PJSC, Dubai Islamic Insurance & Reinsurance Company (AMAN), Islamic Arab Insurance Co.
+Such institutions include: Dubai Islamic Bank PJSC, Abu Dhabi Islamic Bank PJSC, Emirates Islamic Bank PJSC, Ajman Bank, Sharjah

+Islamic Bank PJSC, Dubai Islamic Insurance & Reinsurance Company (AMAN), Islamic Arab Insurance Co.
 (PSC) (Salama), Tamweel and Amlak Finance.
+In addition, the majority of local and international conventional financial institutions that operate in the UAE offer Shari'a-compliant products through their Islamic windows.
 The number of Islamic banks continues to increase, with both new entrants to the market and existing conventional banks recasting themselves as Islamic banks.
-In addition, conventional financial institutions often offer Shari'a-compliant products.